techidaily/site-games-able/source/_posts/ensuring-smooth-gameplay-with-regular-ps5-control-resets.md

 * The controller's buttons are completely not responding, meaning you can't even do a soft reset.
 * The controller won't connect to your PS5 console, computer, or supported mobile device.
-* You're trying to[fix PS5 controller drift](https://www.makeuseof.com/fix-drifting-ps5-dualsense-controller/) , where the DualSense’s analog sticks register movement when you’re not pushing them.
+* You're trying to [fix PS5 controller drift](https://www.makeuseof.com/fix-drifting-ps5-dualsense-controller/) , where the DualSense’s analog sticks register movement when you’re not pushing them.

  If you're experiencing issues with your PS5 controller after updating it, a hard reset won't roll it back to any of its previous versions.
 You're better off waiting for the next controller update, which may contain a fix.